GitHub Actions In Use

 Viewing Action Details

 Click on a specific Action (e.g., actions/checkout) to open its details page.
-You will see three tabs:
+You will see four tabs:

 Repositories Tab